heygent/embanalysis/thesis/src/03-analysis.md

 : t-SNE hyperparameters for the presented plots. {#tbl-tsne-params}

-The t-SNE visualization shows a distinctive branching pattern emanating from a central region, with low numbers at the center and higher ones radiating outward.
+The t-SNE visualization in [@fig:olmo-tsne] shows a distinctive branching pattern emanating from a central region, with low numbers at the center and higher ones radiating outward.
 The color progression follows these branches, indicating that numerical sequences are preserved along each arm.
 The gradient seems also to transition circularly; branches with gradually increasing numbers turn around the center before abruptly getting back to the start.
-When interpreting the colors as indicators of depth, it can look like a spiral from a top-down perspective.
+When interpreting the colors as indicators of depth, it can look like a spiral from a top-down perspective, giving a visual confirmation of what has been said about helical structures in [@kantamneni2025].

-![UMAP visualization with cosine distance](plots/OLMo-2-1124-7B_09_umap_cosine_components_gradient_v1.svg){#fig-olmo-umap-cosine}
+![UMAP visualization with cosine distance](plots/OLMo-2-1124-7B_09_umap_cosine_components_gradient_v1.svg){#fig:olmo-umap-cosine}

-![UMAP visualization with Euclidean distance](plots/OLMo-2-1124-7B_11_umap_euclidean_components_gradient_v1.svg){#fig-olmo-umap-euclidean}
+![UMAP visualization with Euclidean distance](plots/OLMo-2-1124-7B_11_umap_euclidean_components_gradient_v1.svg){#fig:olmo-umap-euclidean}

-UMAP has been run using both Euclidean and cosine distances, since the SVD visualization has shown that absolute distances can matter in this model.
+UMAP has been run using both Euclidean ([@fig:olmo-umap-euclidean]) and cosine distances ([@fig:olmo-umap-cosine]), since the SVD visualization has shown that absolute distances can matter in this model.
 In the UMAP case we can observe a loss of shape similar to what happened in the PCA and SVD case.
 While the structure is congruent when using Euclidean distances, segregated clusters form when representing cosine similarity, with their predominant criterion of division being the hundreds' digit.
 Using Euclidean distances gives a picture similar to t-SNE, but projected and stretched and with more dispersion for numbers close to zero.
 The spiral-like conformation is also notable here.

 ### Correlation with mathematical properties